 Xcode Server Tutorials: 2.
 Integrations

 This article is Part 2 of a whole series called Xcode Server Tutorials.
 Check out Part 1 first if you haven't already.
-New posts are always tweeted by me (@czechboy0) on Twitter.
+New posts are always tweeted by me (@czechboy0.dev) on Bluesky.

 Ok, time to stop celebrating your success from Part 1 where you got to install Xcode Server and created your very first Bot, which checked out and tested my demo project from GitHub.
 I left you just after you created your Bot, which, as you probably saw, triggered the first Integration of your Bot.
 Today, we will look at what this means and how to take advantage of Xcode’s beautiful visualizations of Integration results.